ipfs/specs/IPIP/0001-lightweight-improvement-proposal-process.md

 - Convention over Byzantine process
   - Proposing a new IPIP should have low cognitive overhead, allowing us to focus on specs
-  - Reuse existing Github developer accounts and reputation attached to them
+  - Reuse existing GitHub developer accounts and reputation attached to them
   - One should be able to create a valid IPIP without reading a long explainer like this one.
 Looking at past IPIPs, and then copying a template and opening a PR with the proposal should be more than enough.